Musicals101.com

 b.
 July 15, 1864 (London) - Oct.
 15, 1942 (London)

-Best remembered as a character actress, Tempest first found stardom on the musical stage.
+Best remembered as a dramatic character actress, Tempest first found stardom on the musical stage.
 A classically trained soprano, she was featured in several forgettable West End musicals before taking over the title role in the long-running Erminie (1885).
-When Tempest took over the lead in Dorothy (1987), she was credited with turning a minor success into a record-setting hit.
+When Tempest took over the title role in Dorothy (1887), she was credited with turning a minor success into a record-setting hit.
 A scandalous affair with her producer only added to the young actress's box office appeal.
-She starred in Doris (1889) and both the London (1889) and New York (1990) productions of The Red Hussar, then toured the US in a wide range of operettas.
+She starred in Doris (1889) and as "Kitty Carol" in both the London (1889) and New York (1990) productions of The Red Hussar, before touring the US in a repertory of operas and operettas.

-Tempest returned to London to star in An Artist's Model (1895), then triumphed in the title role of The Geisha (1897), introducing "Love, Love" and "The Amorous Goldfish."
-After starring in The Greek Slave (1898) and the well-received San Toy (1899), she limited herself to non-musical roles.
-She spent her remaining years playing sharp-tongued ladies in drawing room comedies with such success that she was named a Dame of the British Empire in 1937.
+Tempest returned to London to star as "Adele" in An Artist's Model (1895), then triumphed in the title role of The Geisha (1897), introducing "Love, Love" and "The Amorous Goldfish."
+After starring in The Greek Slave (1898) and the well-received San Toy (1899), she had a final argument with Edwardes, married a playwright and limited herself to non-musical roles.
+She spent her remaining years playing sharp-tongued ladies in drawing room comedies with great success, originating the role of Judith Bliss in Noël Coward's comedy Hay Fever (1925) and playing Fanny Cavendish in the London production of The Royal Family.
+She was named a Dame of the British Empire in 1937, and continued acting until months before her death at age 78.

 Temple, Richard